Great Resources If You Need Assistance

 - Paoli Presbyterian church, if you have specific furniture needs call the church at 610-644-8250 and ask for Doris; they MIGHT be able to help you out.

 - Freecycle, an online free yard sale

 - Craig’s List often has items donated for free

 TAX FILING ASSISTANCE – The law requires everyone to file a tax return each year.
 To receive many state/county benefits, and to qualify for financial aid (for college costs) you must be able to show a tax return.
 You don’t need to pay to get help doing this.
 There are often free tax assistance programs at your local libraries and other local sites offered in February through April each year.
 NOTE: These sessions fill up FAST so don’t delay if you want the help.

-MUSIC INSTRUMENT RENTAL – if your child would like to be part of the school band or orchestra, talk to your child’s guidance counselor to learn how you could get assistance with the costs related to renting an instrument.
+MUSIC INSTRUMENT RENTAL – if your child attends a Tredyffrin/Easttown School District school and would like to be part of the school band or orchestra, talk to your child’s guidance counselor to learn how you could get assistance with the costs related to renting an instrument.
 This is applicable for students in grades 3-12.

-GRAPHING CALCULATORS – if your CHS student needs assistance in obtaining a graphing calculator, check with his/her counselor to learn about a program that will help.
+GRAPHING CALCULATORS – if your Conestoga High School student needs assistance in obtaining a graphing calculator, check with his/her counselor to learn about a program that will help.

 T&E Care is an IRS recognized non-profit organization under section 501(c)(3) of the tax code.
 The official registration and financial information of Tredyffrin & Easttown Care may be obtained from the Pennsylvania Department of State by calling toll free, within Pennsylvania, 1 (800) 732-0999.
 Registration does not imply endorsement.